-As president of the GAA for nearly 33 years, Doug is the longest-serving member of the Chancellor’s Cabinet.
+As president of the GAA since 1982, Doug is the longest-serving member of the Chancellor’s Cabinet.
 As head of the alumni association, he has overseen expansion of GAA programs and services and the construction of the George Watts Hill Alumni Center.
 With a bit of a green thumb, Doug enjoys mowing his lawn, reading and traveling.
-He and his wife, Debbie, take pride in spoiling their grandchildren and visiting their sons in Switzerland and Chicago.
+He and his wife, Debbie, take pride in spoiling their grandchildren and visiting their sons in Boston and Chicago.

 Steve has served as director of finance and administration since 2001.
 Carolina blue runs deep in his family – his wife and twin children graduated from UNC.
 When he isn’t following numbers, Steve is following the Tar Heels football and basketball teams dominating on the field and court.
 Steve stays active with golf, tennis and lounging on the beach (partially active).